m7kvqbe1/home/content/posts/packages-and-cobra-cli.md

 )

 ```

+There is also `go.sum` file which is essentially a lockfile.
+Go tooling takes care of this too.

+## Organizing Code into Packages

 The code has then been divided into multiple packages within the `pkg` directory (this is an [established Go convention](https://github.com/golang-standards/project-layout/tree/master/pkg)).